qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Endhosts have evolved.
-Today's endhosts are equipped with several network interfaces and users expect to be able to seamlessly switch from one to another or use them simultaneously to aggregate or grab bandwidth whenever needed.
-During the last years, several multipath extensions to transport protocols have been proposed {{RFC6824}},{{MPRTP}},
+Today's endhosts are equipped with several network interfaces and users expect to be able to seamlessly switch from one to another or use them simultaneously to aggregate bandwidth whenever needed.
+During the last years, several multipath extensions to transport protocols have been proposed {{RFC6824}},{{MPRTP}}, {{SCTPCMT}}.
+Multipath TCP
-{{SCTPCMT}}.
-Multipath TCP {{RFC6824}} is the most mature one.
-It is already deployed on popular smartphones, but also for other use cases
+{{RFC6824}} is the most mature one.
+It is already deployed on popular smartphones, but also for other use cases {{RFC8041}}.
-{{RFC8041}}.

 With regular TCP and UDP, all the packets that belong to a given flow share the same 5-tuple that acts as an identifier for this flow.
 Such